feature-engine/feature_engine/paper/paper.md

 [@category_encoders] supports a comprehensive list of methods to encode categorical variables, and Scikit-learn [@sklearn] implements a number of data transformation techniques, with the caveat that the transformations are applied to the entire dataset, and the output are NumPy arrays.
-Feature-engine [@feature_engine_zenodo] extends the capabilities of the current Python’s scientific computing stack by allowing the application of the transformations to subsets of variables in the dataset, returning dataframes for data exploration, and supporting transformations not currently available in other libraries, like those for outlier censoring or removal, besides additional techniques for discretization and feature selection that were developed by data scientist working in the industry or data science competitions.
+Feature-engine extends the capabilities of the current Python’s scientific computing stack by allowing the application of the transformations to subsets of variables in the dataset, returning dataframes for data exploration, and supporting transformations not currently available in other libraries, like those for outlier censoring or removal, besides additional techniques for discretization and feature selection that were developed by data scientist working in the industry or data science competitions.

 # Acknowledgements